relay-struct/relay-struct/docs/ARCH.md

 A Node MAY block specific Nodes from communication (a blocklist).
 A Node MAY also block all but specific Nodes from communication (an allowlist).

+## Domains
+Domains refer to domain names [as defined by the IETF](https://www.rfc-editor.org/rfc/rfc1035).
+Each Node MUST have at least one Domain.
+Nodes MUST NOT be referred to by their IP address in Handles.

 ## Posts & Content
 A Post is a container for data sent by a user.